-While not considered to be a principal risk to the business due to the strong controls employed by the business, the Board does recognise that it has a physical asset custody risk as a result of storage requirements for Ravenscroft Precious Metals Limited and the inherent risk associated with custody of this asset type.
-However, this risk is mitigated through sector specific insurance policies, recent enhancements to the physical storage unit undertaken during the year, a complete review of the segregation of duties of all associated staff and an independent review of these controls by Internal Audit function carried out by industry experts from within the KPMG network.
+While not considered to be a principal risk to the business due to the strong control framework employed, the Board recognises that it has a physical asset custody risk as a result of storage requirements for Ravenscroft Precious Metals Limited, due to the inherent risk associated with custody of this asset type.
+This risk is mitigated through sector specific insurance policies, enhancements to the physical storage unit undertaken, reviews of segregated duties of all associated staff and an independent review of these controls by internal audit function.
 In addition, a programme of independent counts are performed throughout the year.